adobe/aepsdk-optimize-ios/docs/api-reference.md

                                _ completion: (() -> Void)? = nil)
 ```
 * extensions: an array of metatype of NSObject class from which all mobile SDK extensions inherit.
-* completion: a callback method that is invoked when all the given extensions have been successfully registered with the SDK.
+* completion: a callback method that is invoked when all the given extensions have been successfully registered with the Mobile Core.

 ##### Example